How to Apply Internal Medicine Residency Program | Department of Internal Medicine | UC Davis Health

 For further details on UC Davis Health's and GME employment and eligibility please visit the GME’s website to learn more.

-For medical students who are interested in rotating at UC Davis in their 4th year to check us out, we do offer many elective courses in the Department of Internal Medicine.
+For medical students who are interested in rotating at UC Davis in their 4th year to check us out, the UC Davis School of Medicine does offer many elective courses in the Department of Internal Medicine.
+These are coordinated through the School of Medicine and not the residency program.
+More information can be found here.

 Please note that for our Externship (Visiting Acting/Sub Internship) in Medicine (IMD 462), space is very limited.
 We do require that students have successfully completed all of their 3rd-year clerkships before enrolling for these electives.
 Please include the following additional documents for consideration: a letter of interest and USMLE/COMLEX scores (you may compile it into a word document and save as one PDF to upload onto the VSLO website).